Kamal-R-Albousafi/DiffDockVdW/README.md

 1. utils/parsing.py includes all of the training arguments.
 While many of these are not too important, a couple of them are vital and easy to miss.
 Here a few notable ones:
     - **a.** `--vdw_base`, `--vdw_curv`, `--vdw_vol`: These are store_true flags that tell the model which VdW features to encode (any combination may be used).
 Seperate cache directories will be created for each attempt at creating a different combination.
 Furthermore, if any of these flags are used, the `all_atoms` flag is automatically set to true as the vdw features are not implemented for the course grained model.
     - **b.** `--dropout`: This is the MLP neuron dropout rate.
 It's default is 0.0, but to avoid overfitting of the model, it is highly recommended to use at least 0.1 for this parameter.
     - **c.** `--restart_dir`, `--restart_ckpt`; `save_model_freq`: As with any large model training procedure, it is recommended to checkpoint your model every so often.
 We noticed that `save_model_freq` does not actually save the optimizer state, so if you wished to restart training from a specific epoch, you would be out of luck as the program would throw an error and default to restarting from the most previous checkpoint.
 To this end, we implemented a store_true flag `save_optim` that ensures the optimizer states are saved each time model weights are checkpointed.
 This proved to be an astronomical time save as we noticed the all atom models we were training had a decent chance to derail to numeric instability after following a poor gradient.
+2. If your data is in a separate directory (outside of your DiffDockVdW directory), that directory needs to be bound to the singularity run command.
+If this is the case, you will need to add a `--bind $DATA_DIR:$DATA_DIR` command above the `python train.py` line; in this way, the `--pdbind_dir` argument would be `--pdbbind_dir $DATA_DIR`.
-2. Below is the command we used to train our top VdW score model (ensure partition has gpu available).
+3. Below is the command we used to train our top VdW score model (ensure partition has gpu available).
 Note that `--cache_path`, `--run_name`, and `--log_dir` each have placeholder names.
 ```
+# Change the line below to match your directory to ensure $PWD logic works
+cd Path/To/Your/DiffDockVdW

+# DATA_DIR = PATH_TO_DATA_IF_IN_OTHER_DIRECTORY
 SIF=singularity/DiffDockHPC.sif
-BIND_DIR=$PWD
 INTERNAL_PATH="/opt/conda/envs/DiffDockHPC/lib/python3.9/site-packages/e3nn/nn/_batchnorm.py"
 srun singularity run --nv \
+    --bind $PWD:$PWD \
+    # if data is in other directory, uncomment the line below
-    --bind $BIND_DIR:$BIND_DIR,/scratch:/scratch\
+    # --bind $DATA_DIR:$DATA_DIR \
     --bind $PWD/mye3nn/fixed_batchnorm.py:$INTERNAL_PATH \
     $SIF \
     python train.py \